-We just divided the total estimated work hour by 6 months.
-Then, expand this till Cell I15.
+We just divided the total estimated work hours by 6 months.
+Then, expand this till cell I15.

-- Now, we will calculate the remaining work hours from Cell M1 to M6.
-Use the following formula at Cell D17.
+- Now, we will calculate the remaining work.
+Use the following formula in cell D17.

 - Now, we will calculate the ideal burndown using the following formula.

 Extend this formula from cell D18 to I18.

 Step 3: Create a Chart from the Modified Data